paliguoqing/Attack-Simulator/README.md

 - Web attack from container
 - Web attack from curretn browser
-- System script/ Kuberetes attack from contianer
+- System script/ Kuberetes attack from container

 Please make sure you installed prisma cloud defender or cortex cloud xdr agent to your runtime before test the scenarios.